Alexia/php7mar/README.md

+#(DEVELOPMENT CODE - Expect everything to change and break.)

 #Introduction
 ####What is PHP 7 Migration Assistant Report(MAR)?
 PHP 7 MAR, or just "php7mar", is a command line utility to generate reports on existing PHP 5 to assist developers in porting their code quickly.
 It will run against invididual files or entire project folders.
 Reports contain line numbers, issues noted, and suggested fixes along with documentation links.